Working together and speaking with one voice to advance the value of higher education produces results.

 In 2006, the organization expanded to include Dalhousie University, the University of Calgary and the University of Ottawa.
 It became the Group of Thirteen, or the G13.
 In 2011, the group grew to its current size and membership with the addition of the University of Manitoba and the University of Saskatchewan, becoming pan-Canadian.
 The group renamed itself the U15.

-In 2012, the executive heads of the university members created a U15 Secretariat, based in Ottawa, and appointed Suzanne Corbeil the organization's first executive director.
+In 2012, the executive heads of the university members created a U15 Directorate, based in Ottawa, and appointed Suzanne Corbeil the organization's first executive director.